Gy-Hu/HW-Formal-Paper/README.md

 ## Papers Classified by Publication

 - **Survey/Review**
+  - Algorithms for verifying deep neural networks, arxiv 2020
+  - A convex relaxation barrier to tight robustness verification of neural networks, NeurIPS 2019
   - A survey of side-channel attacks on caches and countermeasures, 2018
-  - A Survey on the Application of Machine Learning to Formal Verification, 2018
+  - ML + FV = ?
+A Survey on the Application of Machine Learning to Formal Verification, 2018
 - **FMCAD**
   - [IC3 with Internal Signals, 2021](#ic3-with-internalignals)
   - End-to-End Formal Verification of a RISC-V Processor Extended with Capability Pointers, 2021